amark-23/YOLOv8_Waste_Recognition/README.md

 ## 📌 Project Overview
 This project implements **YOLOv8** for **waste recognition** using object detection.
 The model is trained to classify and detect different types of waste items such as **plastic, glass, organic, metal, and paper**.
 The system includes dataset preparation, training, evaluation, and real-time webcam inference.

-You can access an example dataset [in this link](https://drive.google.com/file/d/1SF7nb_AjUP72SkaFRd2ZiT_rU4ScqZk2/view?usp=sharing)
+You can access an example dataset [in this link](https://drive.google.com/file/d/1SF7nb_AjUP72SkaFRd2ZiT_rU4ScqZk2/view?usp=sharing).
+The runs/ folder contains training results of that dataset

 ---